Jon Krosnick: Studies in public belief and trust

 Since 2009, Krosnick's findings have diverged from those of other organizations.
-Currently in 2012, Gallup and Pew polls report the number of Americans that believe in global warming hovers around 50%, whereas Krosnick's latest poll suggests a percentage of 83%.
+In 2012, Gallup and Pew polls reported the number of Americans who believe in global warming hovers around 50%, whereas Krosnick's latest poll suggested a percentage of 83%.
 His poll also indicated that, among believers, the majority reported thinking that fossil fuels and human activities are factors in the phenomenon.
 Krosnick also asked two questions: "What is the most important problem facing this country today?" and "What will be the most important problem facing the world in the future if nothing is done to stop it?"
 In the response to the first, respondents ranked the economy first with global warming dead last.
 For the latter, the results were reversed.
 His surveys also have indicated that 85% of Americans accept the idea of global warming and endorse steps to address it, even if higher costs are necessary to do so.
 Krosnick has acknowledged that such high levels of agreement are rare on major questions of foreign policy, but the key division among the public lies in public trust of scientists who study climate change.

 Advocacy and climate change

 In 2012, Krosnick conducted another study based on a recent small dip in public belief in climate change.
 A national survey revealed that low-income and low education students were more willing to trust a scientist who presented evidence for global warming, until that same scientist began to urge their listeners to pressure their government into greener policies.
 At that point, viewers immediately became suspicious of that scientist's motives and the science they'd presented by extension.

 To come to this conclusion, Krosnick recruited a national sample of 793 Americans and split them into three groups to view three videos: a video of a scientist talking about the science of climate change, that same video with an added appeal to demand action from political representatives, and a video about making meatloaf as a control.
 After each group viewed their respective video, they filled out a survey on their attitudes toward global warming.

-Krosnick discovered that subjects who'd watched the scientist discuss climate change gave them the same results as the group that had watched the video on meatloaf.
+Krosnick discovered that subjects who had watched the scientist discuss climate change gave them the same results as the group that had watched the video on meatloaf.
 But the group that had seen the scientist make a political appeal after his discussion trusted the scientist 16% less (from 48% to 32%).
 Their belief in the scientist's accuracy fell from 47 to 36 percent.
 Overall trust in all scientists went from 60 to 52 percent.
 Their belief that government should "do a lot" to stop climate change fell from 62 to 49 percent.
 Finally, their belief that humans caused climate change fell from 81 to 67 percent.

 However, these changes only occurred in a cohort of 548 respondents who either had an income below $50,000 or no more than a high school diploma.
 Educated or wealthy respondents had no significant reaction.